Bambu Huts Koh Phangan

 Every Sunday, Bambu Huts hosts its weekly day-to-night party — one of the most beloved recurring events on the island.

 It starts easy in the early afternoon — house and disco sounds drifting across the beach while people arrive by boat and settle in.
 As the afternoon deepens, so does the music.
-Melodic techno and progressive trance take over.
+Melodic techno, tech and progressive house take over.
 By sunset, the main jungle floor is fully alive: deep house, indie dance, tribal grooves, live percussion, fire shows, and immersive lights cutting through the tree canopy.

 Schedule: Sunday, 12:00 PM – 2:00 AM 🕑 Rotating international guests and island residents — lineup changes weekly